ThunderFly-aerospace/TFSLOT01/README.md

 ![TFSLOT01A prototype](doc/img/TFSLOT_1_small.jpg)

-[TFSLOT](https://github.com/ThunderFly-aerospace/TFSLOT01) sensor is an airspeed sensor designed to use on UAVs to measure [IAS](https://en.wikipedia.org/wiki/Indicated_airspeed).
+[TFSLOT](https://github.com/ThunderFly-aerospace/TFSLOT01) sensor is an airspeed sensor designed to be used on UAVs to measure [IAS](https://en.wikipedia.org/wiki/Indicated_airspeed).
 Due to the 3D printed case, it is possible to optimize the characteristics according to the location of the sensor on the UAV and specific application requirements on measuring range.
 The first use of this sensor is on ThunderFly autogyro [TF-G2](https://github.com/ThunderFly-aerospace/TF-G2/).

 TFSLOT is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/thunderfly/tfslot01a-drone-indicated-airspeed-sensor/).